dmranck/ticketutil/README.rst

 ticketutil is a Python module that allows you to easily interact with various ticketing tools using their REST APIs.
-Currently, the supported tools are JIRA, RT, Redmine, Bugzilla and ServiceNow.
+Currently, the supported tools are JIRA, RT, Redmine, Bugzilla, and ServiceNow.
+All tools support HTTP Basic authentication, while JIRA and RT also support Kerberos authentication.
-Kerberos authentication is supported for JIRA and RT, while HTTP Basic authentication is supported for Redmine, Bugzilla and ServiceNow.

 This module allows you to create tickets, add comments, edit ticket fields, and change the status of tickets in each tool.
 Additional